-During the recent downturn in the industry, we have not just outperformed our industry peers; as noted earlier, we were the only publicly traded homebuilder to remain profitable in each of the last six years (with only one loss quarter during that time).
-While we consider our performance a success, we recognize it was diminished from the strong performance of the peak years in the industry.
-Thus, as we managed through this difficult environment, we did not follow others in our industry that changed their compensation plans by issuing discretionary bonuses or changing the criteria on which incentive programs are based to compensate our named executive officers for diminished performance.
-Instead, our executive compensation actions have encompassed freezing management salaries, limiting annual bonus awards, and consistent throughout the entirety of the cycle, maintaining strong linkage between long term shareholder value creation and management compensation.
-The limits placed on our named executive officers' cash compensation are consistent with the cost saving measures taken across the business during this downturn.
+During the recent downturn in the industry, we have not just outperformed our industry peers; as noted earlier, we were the only publicly traded homebuilder to remain profitable in each of the last seven years (with only one loss quarter during that time).
+While we consider our performance a success, we recognize it was diminished from the strong performance of the peak years in the industry (pre-2006).

+Our compensation philosophy has matched our business philosophy in its focus on taking a long-term view and focusing on delivering performance.
+Therefore, as we managed through this difficult environment, we:

+- did not follow others in our industry that changed their compensation plans by issuing discretionary bonuses or changing the criteria on which incentive programs are based to compensate our named executive officers for diminished performance.
+Instead, our executive compensation actions reflected our need to remain focused on maintaining fiscal discipline, and included freezing management salaries, limiting annual bonus awards, and, consistently throughout the entirety of the cycle, maintaining strong linkage between long term shareholder value creation and management compensation.
+The limits placed on our named executive officers' cash compensation during this period have been consistent with the cost saving measures taken across the business during this downturn. - made periodic grants of equity with longer than market competitive vesting in order to encourage a long-term shareholder focused orientation and to better retain our key leaders and managers.